Metro Central Heights

 Metro Central Heights is a group of residential buildings in Walworth in the London Borough of Southwark.
 It was originally known as Alexander Fleming House, a multi-storey office complex designed by Hungarian-born modernist architect Ernő Goldfinger and constructed in the early 1960s for Arnold Lee of Imry Properties.

+Design

 The design was favoured both by the property developer Imry and by the London County Council as it promised the largest amount of lettable space and therefore the best financial return for the site.
-Some 55 m tall at its highest point, the original scheme consisted of three freestanding blocks, two of seven storeys and one of eighteen, grouped around a central piazza.
+Standing at a height of approximately 55 metres at its highest point, the initial plan included three freestanding blocks.
+Among these, two were seven stories tall, and one was eighteen stories tall, arranged around a central piazza.

 It is located on Newington Causeway on the east side of the busy Elephant and Castle junction in inner south-east London.

 Ernő Goldfinger proposed three main components of modern architecture, "the permanent structure; the much less permanent services and an even more fleeting component, the human requirements".